PulpFest

 Can I register for PulpFest in advance?

-Of course.
-PulpFest prefers that its members register in advance.
+PulpFest prefers that its members register in advance and it will save you money.

 For those members who will not be staying at the DoubleTree, a prepaid, full-weekend membership to PulpFest 2024 will cost $50.
 If such members desire to participate in early-bird shopping on Thursday, it will cost an additional $30.